MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report.md

 ## Create an initial layout

-Drag and drop the visuals you want to use from the page visuals pane to the mobile-layout canvas.
+From the page visuals pane, drag and drop the visuals you want to use onto the mobile-layout canvas.
 When you drag a visual to the canvas, by default it snaps to the grid.
 Alternatively, you can double-click the visual in the page visuals pane and it will be added to the canvas.

 Once you've placed a visual on the canvas, resize it if necessary by dragging the handles that appear around the edge of the visual when you select it.
 To maintain the visual's aspect ratio while resizing, press the **Shift** key while dragging the resize handles.

+Each time you drag a visual onto the canvas, it is added on its own layer on top of any other visuals that are already on the canvas.
 Visuals can be layered one on top of the other to create interactive reports using bookmarks, or to build attractive reports by layering visuals over images.
-Use  the [Selection pane](#set-the-layering-order-of-visuals) to change the layering order of the visuals.
+Use the [Selection pane](power-bi-mobile-layout-view.md#selection-pane) to change the layering order of the visuals.

 The image below illustrates dragging and dropping visuals from the page visuals pane onto the canvas, as well as resizing and overlaying some of them.